The Complete Guide to Fractional Chief Product Officer Services: When, Why, and How to Hire

 Fractional vs. Full-Time: When Does Each Make Sense?

-The choice between fractional and full-time product leadership isn't just about cost — it's about matching your investment to your current needs and growth trajectory.
+Choosing between fractional and full-time product leadership isn’t just about cost; it’s about aligning your investment with your current needs and growth trajectory.

 Choose Full-Time When:

-Monthly revenue > $1M with multiple product lines
+Monthly revenue exceeds $1M with multiple product lines.

 Choose Fractional When:

-Want flexibility to adapt engagement as needs evolve
+Flexibility is desired to adapt engagement as needs evolve.

 The Hidden Costs of Each Approach